ancarebeca/Hackerrank/30-days-of-code/Day18/README.md

 Write the following declarations and implementations:

-Two instance variables: one for your , and one for your .
+1) Two instance variables: one for your stack, and one for your queue.
-A void pushCharacter(char ch) method that pushes a character onto a stack.
+2) A void pushCharacter(char ch) method that pushes a character onto a stack.
-A void enqueueCharacter(char ch) method that enqueues a character in the  instance variable.
+3) A void enqueueCharacter(char ch) method that enqueues a character in the queue instance variable.
-A char popCharacter() method that pops and returns the character at the top of the  instance variable.
+4) A char popCharacter() method that pops and returns the character at the top of the stack instance variable.
-A char dequeueCharacter() method that dequeues and returns the first character in the  instance variable.
+5) A char dequeueCharacter() method that dequeues and returns the first character in the queue instance variable.

  **Input Format **

 You do not need to read anything from stdin.
-The locked stub code in your editor reads a single line containing string .
+The locked stub code in your editor reads a single line containing string s.
 It then calls the methods specified above to pass each character to your instance variables.

  **Constraints**

- s is composed of lowercase English letters.
+- s is composed of lowercase English letters.

  **Output Format**

 You are not responsible for printing any output to stdout.
-If your code is correctly written and  is a palindrome, the locked stub code will print ; otherwise, it will print
+If your code is correctly written and  s is a palindrome, the locked stub code will print "The word, s, is a palindrome"; otherwise, it will print "The word, s, is a palindrome"

  **Sample Input **